vlang/vsl/examples/ml_sentiment_analysis/README.md

 # Example - ml_sentiment_analysis 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for performing sentiment analysis using machine learning.

 ## Instructions